GeekLabsUK/SimpleAuth/README.md

 Designed to be easy to instal, customise and expand upon.
 Using a modular approach its easy to to use all of the library or just the bits you need making it very flexible and easy to integrate.

 > Please note that SimpleAuth is still a works in progress.
-This V 1.0 release should be stable.
+This V 1.2 release should be stable.
 Please report any bugs, if you experience any so i can get them fixed.

-> V 1.1 will be available soon and will include a Login Log, Limit Reset Attempts and Limit Login Attempts.
 Any other features you would like to see please let me know.

+> V 1.2 Just released that included user login Log

 ## Features